elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/chain-of-responsibility-pattern.md

     <br />
     <div></div>

-- You have control over the sequence in which requests are handled.
+- You have control over the sequence in which requests get handled.
 - The principle of single responsibility.
-Classes that invoke operations can be separated from classes that perform tasks.
+Classes that invoke operations get separated from classes that perform tasks.
 - The principle of open/closed.
-New handlers can be added to the app without disrupting the old client code.
+New handlers can get added to the app without disrupting the old client code.

 <br />
   </div>